iterami/Docs.htm/common/js/core.md

 ---

 ### `core_matrix_create()`
-* Creates a new blank Float32Array of length 16.
+* Creates a new blank Float32Array of length 16 and returns it.

 ---